-In this paper we discussed a cooperative forwarding incentive mechanism called Bandwidth Exchange where nodes forward data in exchange for bandwidth that is delegated by source nodes.
+In this paper we discussed a cooperative forwarding incentive mechanism called Bandwidth Exchange where nodes forward data in exchange for bandwidth from the sources.
 Compared to other incentive mechanisms that are often based on abstract notions of credit and shared understanding of worth, such simple bandwidth delegation provides a more tangible and immediate incentive mechanism.
 Specifically, we considered a N-node wireless network and used a Nash Bargaining Solution to study the benefits of BE in terms of rate and coverage gains.
 We also proposed two heuristic algorithms based on simple probabilistic rules for forwarding: (1) the Myopic Strategy which admits cooperation only if it incurs a positive rate gain for the forwarder and (2) the Altruistic Strategy which admits cooperation whenever it is supportable.
-Our results indicated that NBS, MS and AS all provided improvements in coverage and rate.
+Our results indicated that all BE based schemes provided improvements in coverage and rate.
 Further, the NBS also assured that the rate allocations were proportionally fair.
-Our results also indicated that wireless networks implementing BE with NBS or MS receive significant transmit power savings compared to traditional noncooperative networks.
-Due to its over generous nature, AS exhibits the best performance under certain criteria, but NBS performs closely without sacrificing as much fairness.
+Our results also indicated that wireless networks implementing BE receive significant transmit power savings compared to traditional noncooperative networks.
 The advent of cognitive radios with the ability to flexibly change their carrier frequency as well as their transmission bandwidth makes the BE-based incentive mechanism particularly attractive.
-Further, the use of OFDMA based access, such as the one used in Mobile WiMAX, allows for the flexible exchange of frequency bands among the nodes.
-BE may also be applied to the uplink of LTE though some measure has to be taken to maintain a desirable PAPR (peak-average power ratio) when subcarriers are redistributed among nodes.
-One should note that we have only addressed the savings in transmit power here.
-The possible increase in computing/processing power incurred in cooperative forwarding has been ignored and is an interesting avenue for future study.
+Further, the use of OFDMA based access, such as in WiMAX and LTE systems, allows for the flexible exchange of frequency bands among the nodes.
+The BE idea presented here prompts future investigation into its applicability in a variety of contexts including design of protocols and evaluation of overheads, as well as study of advanced coding and combining techniques for additional performance gains.